 Why Do Feelings Check Ins?

 The first SEL competency is self-awareness, and it starts with students being able to identify how they feel.
-A daily feelings check-in helps students learn to recognize different emotions and also the intensity of emotions.
+A feelings check-in helps students learn to recognize different emotions and also the intensity of emotions.
 We can't manage a feeling if we can't recognize it.

 It normalizes feelings.
 We aren't always supposed to be happy or calm.
 Sometimes, we are sad, jealous, or angry.
 When we do daily feelings check-ins, we recognize that all feelings are okay.
 It then opens up the conversation that handling those feelings makes all the difference.

 Feelings check-ins communicate that how everyone feels is important.
 And that as part of a community, someone will care how you feel.
-It's such a simple daily task that shows someone wants to listen and help.
+It's a simple daily task that shows someone wants to listen and help.

 A Word of Caution About Feelings Check Ins